riveratn/riveratn.github.io/_pages/cv.md

 * Graduate Research Assistant: August 2019 - Present
   * University at Albany, Department of Atmospheric and Environmental Sciences, Albany, New York
   * Conducted research on tropical cyclones and tropical meteorology
   * Studied Sally’s (2020) downshear reformation using a high-resolution ensemble forecasting
   * Created a climatology of Atlantic basin tropical cyclones that have undergone downshear reformation from 1998-2020
   * Examined large-scale factors associated with downshear reformation using reanalysis data
   * Investigated Dorian’s (2019) intensification due to land interaction using numerical modeling
   * Developed a numerical model to study islands’ sea breeze
   * Generated a multi-physics ensemble to examine the impact of microphysics schemes in tropical cyclones
-  * Advisors: Dr. Brian Tang, Dr. Kristen Corbosiero

 * Broadcast Meteorologist: June - November 2021
   * Radio Isla 1320, San Juan Puerto Rico